How ComputerWeekly is a Front for Marketing Automation

 What ComputerWeekly “is” comes to light when one learns who owns ComputerWeekly.

-ComputerWeekly is owned by TechTarget.
-TechTarget is a media giant.
-It purchased ComputerWeekly in 2011.
+TechTarget owns ComputerWeekly.
+TechTarget is a media giant, and it purchased ComputerWeekly in 2011.
 It owns other media properties such as LeMagIT, KnowledgeStorm, BitPipe, including others.

-The TechTarget website says close to nothing about being a media entity but instead is entirely focused on marketing to businesses how it can help them with lead generation.
+The TechTarget website says close to nothing about being a media entity but instead is entirely focused on marketing to businesses to help them with lead generation.

 Those Everpresent Email Capture Forms